GridTools/concepts/GTScript-Parallel-model.md

 Trivia: GTScript is an embedded DSL in Python, therefore language syntax is restricted to valid Python syntax.

-a. **Language constructs should behave the same as their equivalent in other languages, especially as equivalent concepts in Python or well-known Python libraries (e.g. NumPy).**
+1. **Language constructs should behave the same as their equivalent in other languages, especially as equivalent concepts in Python or well-known Python libraries (e.g. NumPy).**

    Motivation: The DSL should be readable by applying common sense and common programming language knowledge.

-b. **Semantic differences should be reflected in syntactic differences.**
+2. **Semantic differences should be reflected in syntactic differences.**

    Motivation: Spotting semantic differences is much harder than spotting syntactic differences.

-c. **Regular use-cases should be simple, special cases can be complex.**
+3. **Regular use-cases should be simple, special cases can be complex.**

    Motivation: If a trade-off has to be made, the most common, standard use-cases should be expressed in the simplest possible way.
 To cover all cases, corner cases might require more complex language constructs.

-d. **Language constructs are required to have an _unambiguous translation to parallel code_ and need to allow translation to efficient code _in the regular use-cases_.**
+4. **Language constructs are required to have an _unambiguous translation to parallel code_ and need to allow translation to efficient code _in the regular use-cases_.**

    Motivation: When translating DSL to executable code, we must not make correctness errors, therefore we cannot allow ambiguous language constructs.
    If we fail,

    - the user will run into hard to debug problems,
    - the toolchain developer cannot reason about the code and will fail in writing correct optimizations.

    On purpose, performance is second and, on purpose, the requirement to produce efficient code is restricted to regular use-cases.
 Obviously, for a performance portable language, the regular use-cases are required to have an efficient translation.
 But this principle acknowledges that we cannot exclude that for some special cases an efficient translation cannot be found.

 # Parallel Model